1989–90 Sacramento Kings season

 The 1989–90 Sacramento Kings season was the 41st season for the Sacramento Kings in the National Basketball Association, and their fifth season in Sacramento, California.

+Season summary

+Off-season

-The Kings won the NBA draft lottery, and selected power forward Pervis Ellison from the University of Louisville with the first overall pick in the 1989 NBA draft, and acquired Ralph Sampson from the Golden State Warriors during the off-season.
+The Kings won the NBA draft lottery, and selected power forward Pervis Ellison from the University of Louisville with the first overall pick in the 1989 NBA draft.
+During the off-season, the team acquired former All-Star center Ralph Sampson from the Golden State Warriors, and later on signed free agent Greg Kite in November.

-However, prior to the start of the regular season, the Kings were hit with tragedy when Ricky Berry, who had just completed a solid rookie season, committed suicide on August 14, 1989, at the age of 24; Berry died of a self-inflicted gunshot wound to the head at his suburban home in Sacramento, after an argument with his wife, Valerie.
+However, during the off-season, the Kings were hit with tragedy when last year's first-round draft pick, Ricky Berry, committed suicide on August 14, 1989, at the age of 24; Berry died of a self-inflicted gunshot wound to the head at his suburban home in Sacramento, after an argument with his wife, Valerie.
+Berry had just completed a stellar rookie season with the Kings, in which he averaged 11.0 points per game, and shot .406 in three-point field-goal percentage in 64 games during the 1988–89 season.

-After a 7–21 start to the season, head coach Jerry Reynolds was fired and replaced with Dick Motta.
-At mid-season, the Kings traded Kenny Smith to the Atlanta Hawks in exchange for Antoine Carr.
-Injuries limited Ellison to only just 34 games, as the Kings finished in last place in the Pacific Division with a 23–59 record.